-LIBERTY ASTHMA TRAVERSE: Long-term safety and efficacy of dupilumab in patients with moderate-to-severe asthma
+Long-term safety and efficacy of dupilumab in patients with moderate-to-severe asthma (TRAVERSE): an open-label extension study

 Source: View publication →

-The TRAVERSE open-label extension study demonstrated that long-term treatment with dupilumab in patients with moderate-to-severe asthma is well-tolerated and provides sustained improvements in asthma exacerbation rates, lung function, and asthma control.
+The TRAVERSE open-label extension study demonstrated that long-term dupilumab treatment in patients with moderate-to-severe asthma maintained low exacerbation rates and sustained lung function improvements over 96 weeks with a consistent safety profile.

 Key Findings